tmunongo/quotible-next/README.md

 # NextJS and GraphQL with Prisma ORM Starter Template

-A ready-to-use starter template for building modern web applications with NextJS, GraphQL, and Prisma ORM.
+A ready-to-use starter template for building modern web applications with NextJS, GraphQL, MongoDB and Prisma ORM.

 ## Features